bitworkers-official/bot-builder-typescript-starter/docs/tests.md

  # Run all tests
 npm run test

-# Run all the test every time a file changes
+# Run all the tests every time a file changes
 npm run test:watch
 ```